 US suspends Malawi tobacco imports after child labour allegations

-Now, you might say corruption or fiscal mismanagement or some other ill / dysfunction is responsible for the problems, and you may be right.
+Now, you might say corruption or fiscal mismanagement or some other dysfunction in the place they call their home is responsible for these problems, and you may be right.

-But fault-finding aside, for the huge majority of disavantaged people in developing regions, the corruption or mismanagement that occurs within their countries is not their fault.
-They have little to do with it, and are in fact victims of it.
+But fault-finding aside, for the huge majority of disavantaged or poor people in developing regions, the corruption, mismanagement, wars or conflict that occurs within their countries' borders is not their fault.
+Almost all the times, they have little to do with it, and are in fact victims of it.
 In some cases, historical factors beyond the control of ordinary people have influenced the Economic / Developmental outcomes in their countries.
 Negative Political factors too may have had an effect on where they call home.
-And by blaming them for the situation / dysfunction perpetrated by someone else, what we are doing amounts to excusing those responsible, while punishing victims.
+And by blaming them for the situation / dysfunction perpetrated by someone else, what we are doing amounts to essentially excusing those responsible, while punishing the victims.

 © Boond Engineering & Development Pvt.
 Ltd